akashmitp/Assignment-1/README.md

 the “zero” class, and scores greater than or equal to 7 belong to the “one” class).
 Each line describes a wine, using 12 columns: the first 11 describe the wine’s characteristics (details), and the last column is a ground truth label for the quality of the wine (0/1).
-You must not use the last column as an input feature when you classify the data.
+You must not use the last column as an input feature when you classify the data.//

 (a) (5 marks) Decision Tree Implementation: Implement your own version of the decision tree using binary univariate split, entropy and information gain.